intrbiz/bergamot-site/src/main/views/docs/faq.md

 ### Where did the name come from?

 I quite like Earl Grey tea.
+Earl Grey tea is flavoured with oil extracted from the skin of the [Bergamot Orange](https://en.wikipedia.org/wiki/Bergamot_orange), a citrus fruit.